Skip to content

 • PRP hair treatment – platelet-rich plasma (PRP) therapy can restore hair and encourage healing.
 It is a regenerative medicine that is administered via an injection into the scalp.
 For the best results, several PRP sessions would usually be scheduled across three months.

-Hair transplant options
+Hair transplant options for a mature and receding hairline

 Hair transplants are the most effective receding hairline treatment available.
 The procedure is able to effectively restore hair that was once lost, whether that’s at your hairline or your crown.
 But how does a hair transplant work?